Studies and research

 The Photographic Archive holds a unique heritage of negatives and positives related both to the Museum’s collections as well as to the archaeological areas of the Campania region, or more in general to Southern Italy, dating back from the second half of the 19th century to recent times.
 It can be considered an essential source, also in order to retrace the history of the Museum’s collections and set-ups, as well as the territorial evolution before and after the unification of Italy.
 Among the most precious collections, from a documental value point of view, the group of 15.000 glass film negatives stands out.
 They date back to the first decades of the 20th century and they focus on the Museum collections and the archaeological sites included in the area covered by the Superintendence.
 Another unique collection is represented by 1500 photographs, captured by some of the most respected photographers, such as, Anderson, Brogi, Sommer, Mauri e Lembo, resulting in the Archive being an incredible testimony of the evolution of Italian photography.
 The staff of the Photographic Archive Office is in charge of archiving and cataloguing the photographic materials, including digital ones, and periodically surveying their state of conservation; the staff gives scientific advice and help either onsite or by mail, to national and international scholars, and carry out research aimed at supporting Museum’s projects, such as temporary exhibitions, galleries set ups or conservation interventions.
 When requested, professional photographers shoot new photography of Museum objects for scholars and exhibition purposes all around the world.
 All requests for image licensing and film licensing are processed by this office, which abide by the current MANN Regulation.

-The Library and its study room are open on Monday, Tuesday and Thursday from 9.30 to 3.00 pm.
+The Library and its study room are open from Monday to Thursday from 9.30 to 3.00 pm.
+Booking in advance is necessary, writing to

 The service deals with loan requests of Museum pieces, submitted by public and private institutions, either Italian or foreign ones, for exhibition purposes.
 Requests are reviewed and a decision is made upon the assessment of the scientific project, as well as the technical documentation available on venues, display conditions and security systems (Facility Report).
 The guarantee of the return of the items to Italy at the end of the exhibition and the insurance policy are two essential conditions for the loan to be agreed upon.
 The Conservation Department cooperates in the procedure, being in charge of assessing the conditions of requested items and preparing or restoring them, when necessary, before travelling.
 Experienced Museum staff collect materials from the galleries or, more often, from the warehouse, and supervise packing operations, as well as the preparation of the objects in the exhibition venue.
 Crating and shipping operations, instead, are run by highly specialized companies.
 A fee is expected to be paid, depending on the number of works, their importance and the loan duration, in compliance with a specific contract agreed upon by the Museum and by the prospective borrower.